any-docs/css/content/guides/inline_layout/inline_formatting_context/index.md

 ## Alignment in the inline direction

-If there is additional space in the inline direction, the {{cssxref("text-align")}} property can be used to align the inline boxes within their line box.
+If there is additional space in the inline direction, the `text-align` property can be used to align the inline boxes within their line box.
 Try changing the value of `text-align` below to `end`.

 ```html live-sample___text-align
 <div class="example horizontal">One Two Three</div>